VideoProc Vlogger

 The Bottom Line

 That's all about how to capture a still image from video on Windows and Mac.
-No matter you want to take a still shot from video using Microsoft Photos, iMovie, or a third-party tool like VideoProc Converter to take a still image from video, you'll always get to know how to capture a still image from video.
+No matter you want to take a still shot from video using Microsoft Photos, iMovie, or a third-party tool like VideoProc Converter AI to take a still image from video, you'll always get to know how to capture a still image from video.
 Just choose one method and try it now!

 About The Author